labthings/labthings-fastapi/docs/source/using_things.rst

 .. [#events] Events are not yet implemented.

 .. _things_from_things:
-.. _thing_slots:

 Using Things from other Things
 ------------------------------

-Code within a Thing may access other Things on the same server using `.thing_slot`\ s.
+Code within a Thing may access other Things on the same server using :ref:`thing_slots`.
 These are attributes of the `.Thing` that will be supplied by the server when it is set up.
-When you access a `.thing_slot` it will return the other `.Thing` instance, and it may be used like any other Python object. `.thing_slot`\ s may be optional, or may be configured to return multiple `.Thing` instances: see the `.thing_slot` documentation for more details.
+When you access a `.thing_slot` it will return the other `.Thing` instance, and it may be used like any other Python object. `.thing_slot`\ s may be optional, or may be configured to return multiple `.Thing` instances: see the :ref:`thing_slots` documentation for more details.

 Using Things from other languages
 ----------------------------------